 Reporting against our target

-This year we have made a commitment that no food that is safe for human consumption will go to waste from our ROI retail operations by the end of 2020.
+We have made a commitment that no food that is safe for human consumption will go to waste from our ROI retail operations by the end of 2020.
 The waterfall chart presented on our website illustrates how we are tracking against this target.
-This shows the breakdown for our food surplus in FY 16/17, i.e. all food that is present in our stores or depots that is not sold.
+This shows the breakdown for our food surplus safe for human consumption in FY 17/18.

 Donated: This includes all food donated to charities from stores and depots.

-Anaerobic Digestion: This is food that is safe to donate, but was not donated.
+Disposal: This is food that is safe to donate, but was not donated.
 This is the number we use to measure our progress against our target.
 This year, all food that was not donated was sent to anaerobic digestion.
 No food is donated to animal feed due to local regulation.

 For more information see: https://www.eu-fusions.org/